CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

     - Peak revenue hours
     - Currently parked vehicles (active tickets)
 - Has a method to modify the associated garage's hourly rate
-### Employee Database Class
-- Because our server will be multithreaded, and because each of those threads needs to examine and manipulate the same set of employees, we need the global database `EmployeeDB`
-- The global point of reference and the uniqueness of this list will be solved with the Singleton design pattern
-- When a thread receives a login message, it can compare the sent username and password to any or all of the employees on the list
-- Has an attribute for the list of employees, `employees`, of type `Employee[]`
-- Has attribute for the total number of employees, `numEmployees`
-- Has methods for getting one employee or a copy of the list of all employees (`getEmployee(int id)` and `getEmployees()`)
-- Has `getNumEmployees()`
 ### Ticket Class
 - Represents both the customer's physical parking ticket and their currently-parked vehicle in the garage
 - Is associated with a garage upon creation